Gabriel Yared: Life and career

+Yared was a member of the Jury at the 2017 Cannes Film Festival.

 Film scores

 Yared is best known for his collaborations with the late Anthony Minghella.
 His first collaboration with Minghella was the 1996 film The English Patient, which was highly acclaimed and won him an Oscar for Best Original Score.
 He composed the scores for all of Minghella's subsequent films and the music for the television series The No. 1 Ladies' Detective Agency, co-created by Minghella and Richard Curtis.

 Aside from his work with Minghella, Yared scored a number of other films, including Betty Blue (1986), Map of the Human Heart (1992), City of Angels (1998), Message in a Bottle (1999), Autumn in New York (2000), The Next Best Thing (2000), Possession (2002), and Bon Voyage (2003).
-He had a notable collaboration with René Laloux in the late 1980es on Gandahar and How Wang-fo was saved produced at the SEK Studio in North Korea.
+He had a notable collaboration with René Laloux in the late 1980s on Gandahar and How Wang-fo was saved produced at the SEK Studio in North Korea.

 Cassandra Clare reported in August 2012 that Yared was tapped to compose the score for The Mortal Instruments: City of Bones.
 However, he was eventually replaced on the project by Atli Örvarsson.